mikelgo/ngx-mat-table-extensions/libs/ngx-mat-table/README.md

 # Version compatibility
 This library follows Angular versioning, means e.g. version 10.x.x is compatible with Angular 10 and Angular material 10.

+The supported Angular versions start from version 10 of Angular and Angular material.

 # Versioning
 The library follows [semantic versioning](https://semver.org/).